 - Start on your back with your knees drawn in toward your chest.

 - Grab hold of the pinky toe sides of your feet, with your elbows on the inside of your knees.

 - Draw your shoulders toward the ground, tone your arms, and flex your feet as you pull down on your feet.

 - Draw your knees wide and toward your armpits and try to stack ankles above knees.

-- Lengthen your lower back down to the ground, trying to touch the tip of your tailbone to the floor.
+- Lengthen your lower back down to the ground.

-- Stay here for 1 minute, and then release and draw your knees in to your chest.
+- Stay here for up to one minute, and then release and draw your knees into your chest.